-Health and safety is a key element in induction procedures for new staff.
-CES has an elearning platform to support this, which includes: responsibilities and legal requirements; hazards and risks; safety signs and notices; and workplace safety and procedures.
+Health and safety are key elements in induction procedures for new staff.
+CES has an elearning platform to support this, which includes responsibilities and legal requirements; hazards and risks; safety signs and notices; and workplace safety and procedures.

-More specific training is provided to staff involved in specialist tasks.
+More specific training is provided for staff involved in specialist tasks.
 This principally relates to field staff based at Fochabers and Glenlivet.

-Reporting and monitoring
+Board reporting and monitoring